 What is “Frozen Shoulder?”

-According to the Mayo Clinic, frozen shoulder (or adhesive capsulitis) is an inflammatory condition characterized by stiffness, rigidity, and pain in the shoulder joint.
+According to the Mayo Clinic, adhesive capsulitis is an inflammatory condition characterized by stiffness, rigidity, and pain in the shoulder joint.
 The bones, ligaments, and tendons of the shoulder joint are contained in a capsule-like sack of connective tissue – when this capsule thickens and constricts the shoulder joint, restricting its movement, frozen shoulder occurs – causing pain, loss of range of motion, and eventual immobility.
 The bad news?
-Left untreated, symptoms of frozen shoulder will worsen over time, meaning more pain, reduced range of motion, and less freedom.
+Left untreated, symptoms of frozens shoulder will worsen over time, meaning more pain, reduced range of motion, and less freedom.
 The good news?
 We’re here to help!

 Am I at Risk?

 According to a recent article in Men’s Health magazine, frozen shoulder is surprisingly common, affecting a whopping 3% of the population at some point in their lives.
 The condition tends to be slightly more common in women than men, but there are certain factors that increase your risk: